$70.00 covers mileage for our advocacy team to meet with policymakers in Lincoln.

 Caring for families has traditionally fallen to women, yet most companies don’t offer adequate paid family and medical leave.
 This continues to make women more vulnerable economically.
 In Nebraska, 71 percent of children have a working primary caregiver, who represents 44 percent of the family’s income.

 Paid leave is a human issue and it’s a workforce issue.
 No family should have to choose between the job and meeting the caregiving needs of their family.
-We continue to advocate for paid leave, most recently during the 2021 and 2022 Nebraska Legislative Sessions through LB 290, introduced by Senator Machaela Cavanaugh, to Adopt the Paid Family and Medical Leave Insurance Act.
+We continue to advocate for paid leave, most recently during every Nebraska Legislative Sessions from 2021 through 2024 with legislation introduced by Senator Machaela Cavanaugh to Adopt the Paid Family and Medical Leave Insurance Act.

 Affordable Child Care